Skip to content

 Can I get temporary car insurance for a car I don’t own?

-Yes, you can get temporary car insurance for someone else's car.
+Yes, you can get temporary car insurance on someone else's car.

 You might need this if you’re taking your car on holiday and want to share the driving with someone else.
-We’ll help you compare cover for anything from an hour to 84 days.
+Our partner, Tempcover, offers short-term insurance from just one hour up to 28 days.

 Is it more expensive to insure a car I don’t own?

-Yes, you’ll probably have to pay more to insure a car that doesn’t belong to you.
-This is partly because temporary insurance policies tend to be more expensive than standard ones, and also because insurance providers may consider you a higher risk.
+Yes, you’ll probably have to pay more for standalone insurance on a car that doesn’t belong to you.
+This is because insurance providers may consider you a higher risk.

 Can I buy a car for someone else and put it in their name?